 The market price of our common stock has been subject to significant fluctuations.
-The closing price of our common stock fluctuated from \$4.69 per share as of September 3, 2019, the first trading date of our operating as a publicly-traded company, to \$0.94 per share as of May 7, 2021.
+The closing price of our common stock fluctuated from \$4.69 per share as of September 3, 2019, the first trading date of our operating as a publicly-traded company, to \$0.69 per share as of July 30, 2021.
 Market prices for securities of biotechnology and other life sciences companies historically have been particularly volatile subject even to large daily price swings.
 In addition, there has been limited liquidity in the trading market for our securities, which may adversely affect stockholders.
 Some of the factors that may cause the market price of our common stock to continue to fluctuate include, but are not limited to:

-material developments in, or the conclusion of, any litigation to enforce or defend any intellectual property rights or defend against the intellectual property rights of others:

-- our inability to maintain a share price of at least \$1.00 per share for the frequency and duration required by The Nasdaq Capital Market to stay listed on this stock exchange and the impact that this lower price may have on investors; - the entry into, or termination of, or breach by us or our partners of material agreements, including key commercial partner or licensing agreements, including the Kaken Agreement; - · our ability to obtain timely regulatory approvals for sofpironium bromide or future product candidates, and delays or failures to obtain such approvals; - · failure of sofpironium bromide, if approved, to achieve commercial success; - · issues in manufacturing or the supply chain for sofpironium bromide or future product candidates; - the results of current and any future clinical trials of sofpironium bromide; - · failure of other product candidates, if approved, to achieve commercial success; - · announcements of any dilutive equity financings; - announcements by commercial partners or competitors of new commercial products, clinical progress or the lack thereof, significant contracts, commercial relationships, or capital commitments; - · the introduction of technological innovations or new therapies or formulations that compete with sofpironium bromide; - lack of commercial success of competitive products or products treating the same or similar indications; - · failure to elicit meaningful stock analyst coverage and downgrades of our stock by analysts; and - the loss of key employees and/or inability to recruit the necessary talent for new positions or to replace exiting employees.
+- material developments in, or the conclusion of, any litigation to enforce or defend any intellectual property rights or defend against the intellectual property rights of others; - our inability to increase our share price to at least \$1.00 per share for the frequency and duration required by The Nasdaq Capital Market to stay listed on this stock exchange and the impact that this lower price may have on investors, including our inability to address the remedial conditions laid out by Nasdaq in our current notice of non-compliance in this regard; - the entry into, or termination of, or breach by us or our partners of material agreements, including key commercial partner or licensing agreements, including the Kaken Agreement; - · our ability to obtain timely regulatory approvals for sofpironium bromide or future product candidates, and delays or failures to obtain such approvals; - failure of sofpironium bromide, if approved, to achieve commercial success; - · issues in manufacturing or the supply chain for sofpironium bromide or future product candidates; - the results of current and any future clinical trials of sofpironium bromide; - failure of other product candidates, if approved, to achieve commercial success; - · announcements of any dilutive equity financings; - announcements by commercial partners or competitors of new commercial products, clinical progress or the lack thereof, significant contracts, commercial relationships, or capital commitments; - · the introduction of technological innovations or new therapies or formulations that compete with sofpironium bromide; - lack of commercial success of competitive products or products treating the same or similar indications; - · failure to elicit meaningful stock analyst coverage and downgrades of our stock by analysts; and the loss of key employees and/or inability to recruit the necessary talent for new positions or to replace exiting employees.

-Moreover, the stock markets in general have experienced substantial volatility in our industry that has often been unrelated to the operating performance of individual companies or a certain industry segment, such as the initial reaction of global markets to the COVID-19 pandemic.
+Moreover, the stock markets in general have experienced substantial volatility in our industry that has often been unrelated to the operating performance of individual companies or a certain industry segment, such as the ongoing reaction of global markets to the COVID-19 pandemic and the impacts of the pandemic as markets reopen.
 These broad market fluctuations may also adversely affect the trading price of our common stock.